simonmichael/hledger/hledger/hledger.m4.md

-Aside from the top-level names, hledger will adjust your account names to make valid [Beancount account names](https://beancount.github.io/docs/beancount_language_syntax.html#accounts), by capitalising each part, replacing spaces with `-`, replacing other unsupported characters with `C<HEXBYTES>`, prepending `A` to account name parts which don't begin with a letter or digit, and appending `:A` to account names which have only one part.
+Aside from the top-level names, hledger will adjust your account names to make valid [Beancount account names](https://beancount.github.io/docs/beancount_language_syntax.html#accounts), by capitalising each part (also capitalising each underscore-separated subpart and joining them, so e.g. `wells_fargo` becomes `WellsFargo`), replacing spaces with `-`, replacing other unsupported characters with `C<HEXBYTES>`, prepending `A` to account name parts which don't begin with a letter or digit, and appending `:A` to account names which have only one part.